-A long, invisible history of creating narrative outside traditional boundaries (of form, of publication, even of binding) is present in the three novels (ABC Street, The Menaced Assassin, The Other Planet) and the volume of related stories (Red Moon/Red Lake) that are traditionally published.
+A long, invisible history of creating narrative outside traditional boundaries (of form, of publication, even of binding) is present in the four novels (Hank Forest's Party, ABC Street, The Menaced Assassin, The Other Planet) and the volume of related stories (Red Moon/Red Lake) that are traditionally published.
 (There is an entire history of publication, documented event/performance and so on attached to our earlier work).

 In the late 70’s/early 80’s, largely in an art context, we created a series of novels we called SPACE NOVELS that used a variety of public spaces (from galleries to air fields) as bindings or structuring principles.
 (Funding came from Poets & Writers, the National Parks Service, the American Crafts Council and so on.)
 Our idea was to create a new kind of un-bound novel, transparent and porous between writer and reader.

 Our early thinking about fiction, and art in general, particularly about its position between writer and reader and the ways in which the life of writer and reader (down to the ambient, intrusive event while reading or writing) can or cannot be included or suggested, has mutated over the years but never left us entirely.
 (ABC Street and Hank Forest's Party are its direct descendants.)
 That thinking and our love of the kind of philosophical narrative not thought to be "American" has probably driven us out of the mainstream.
 (We have a talent for making decisions that place us on the outside of any given inside, even ones that would seem to be in tune with us.)